Step 1 – Choose a Product Category

 - Online – most shoppers look for hard-to-find and specific items online.
 If they just want a basic oven mitt, they’ll probably pick one up at the grocery store.
 But if they’re looking for a “Christmas-themed oven mitt gift set”, they’re going to search online.

 - Boutiques – if you want to sell your products through local boutiques, you’ll need to perfect your craftsmanship and your pricing.
-Retailers expect to pay wholesale pricing, which is typically 50% of retail prices.
+Retailers expect to pay wholesale pricing, which is typically 50% of retail prices (more info here).
 So if the products you’re thinking of selling don’t have healthy profit margins, selling through retailers isn’t an ideal sales channel.

 - Craft shows – I’ve found that craft show shoppers tend to buy products in the $50 and under range.
 Products that are smaller, lighter, and easy to carry around the craft show also tend to be favoured.
 If you’d prefer to sell at craft shows, consider items that have lower price points, are small, easy to display, and easy to transport.